pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 **He's just** decrypting it or **decrypting with Alice' public key** and then it says again "Hello Bob".
 But that's just an affection to that.

-And that's the way how a blockchain somehow authenticates you.
+And that's the way **how a blockchain somehow authenticates you**.
 When you want to access this particular token here, then you must prove that you have the private key that matches that public key.

 Just side step: It's no longer really the public key.
-It's the hash of the public key, but it doesn't matter.
+It's the **hash of the public key**, but it doesn't matter.
 Let's assume it's just the public key that is here.

 So this is your public key, `pub key`.